 Caffetteria delle Oblate

 The cafe inside Florence’s most scenic public libraries, flanked with glass walls, overlooks the stunning Duomo and opens up onto a gigantic terrace with panoramic views over the Florentine cityscape.
-This space used to be a convent and boasts a casual space for a hot chocolate with whipped cream and free wifi.
+This space used to be a convent and boasts a casual space for a no-frills hot chocolate with whipped cream with an unbeatable view.
+Perfect spot for families, too.

 Address: Via dell' Oriuolo, 26